FabienD/docker-stack/README.md

 #### 1.2.
 MailCatcher

-As the reverse proxy service, the mail catcher service is also exposed through a local domain.
+The mail catcher web interface is available via a local domain.

 http://mailcatcher.stack.local (default)

 ![Mailcatcher Dashboard](doc/assets/stack_mailcatcher.png)

+The SMTP server is exposed on the port 1025.

 ### 2. Data

-- A Redis service, which is a service that provides a cache.
+- A Redis service that provides a cache.
-- A RabbitMQ service, which is a service that provides a message broker.
+- A RabbitMQ service that provides a message broker.
-- A PostgreSQL service, which is a service that provides a database.
+- A PostgreSQL service that provides a PostrgreSQL database instance.
-- A MySQL service, which is a service that provides a database.
+- A MySQL service that provides a MySQL database instance.

 #### 2.1.
 Redis